-The System's funded ratio on an Actuarial Value of Assets basis is projected to increase slightly over the next few years, as the State appropriates less than the Statutory amount while at the same time the valuation investment rate of return assumption decreases from 7.30% to 7.00%, and steadily increases thereafter, ultimately reaching 88% by 2049.
+The System's funded ratio on an Actuarial Value of Assets basis is projected to remain level for a year, as the valuation investment rate of return assumption decreases from 7.30% to 7.00%, and steadily increases thereafter, ultimately reaching 90% by 2050.

 The bottom graph shows the contributions by fiscal year.
 The member contributions are in purple and the State contributions are in gold.
-The gold outline shows the State's full Statutory contributions with the shaded portion showing the anticipated appropriated amount.

-The projection assumes the State appropriates 80% of the Statutory contribution in FYE 2021, and increases the percent by 10% a year, until reaching 100% of the Statutory contribution beginning with FYE 2023.
-Both the appropriated State contributions and the member contributions are also shown in dollar amounts.
+The projection assumes the State appropriates 100% of the Statutory contribution in FYE 2022 and each year thereafter.
+Both the appropriated State contributions and the member contributions are shown in dollar amounts.